Families of Beirut blast victims back judge amid pressure | Law-Order

 - Lebanon

-The families of the victims of Beirut's massive port blast last year reaffirmed Saturday their support for the judge leading the investigation into the explosion, despite increasing calls for his ouster by the militant Hezbollah group and its allies.
+The families of the victims of last year's massive Beirut port blast reaffirmed their support Saturday for the judge leading the investigation into the explosion, despite increasing calls for his ouster by the militant Hezbollah group and its allies.

-The families' statement was apparently meant to counter a video released by their spokesman on social media late Friday in which he calls on Judge Tarek Bitar to step down.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)